-Welcome to the Amerigroup provider family.
+Welcome to the Wellpoint provider family.
 We're pleased you're part of our network, which represents some of the finest health care providers in the state.
 As a leader in managed health care services for the public sector, we believe hospitals, physicians and other providers play a pivotal role in managed care.
 We can only succeed by working collaboratively with you and other caregivers.
 Earning your loyalty and respect is essential to maintaining a stable, high-quality provider network.
 This manual contains information about our STAR, STAR Kids, STAR+PLUS and CHIP programs, and is designed to assist you with providing quality care to our members.
 The information in this manual may be updated periodically and changed as needed.
-Information on other programs offered by Amerigroup is included in the next section.
+Information on other programs offered by Wellpoint is included in the next section.

-1.1 Who is Amerigroup?
+1.1 Who is Wellpoint?

-Amerigroup refers to both Amerigroup Texas, Inc. and Amerigroup Insurance Company.
-Amerigroup members in the Medicaid Rural Service Area (RSA) and the STAR Kids program are served by Amerigroup Insurance Company.
-All other Amerigroup members in Texas are served by Amerigroup Texas, Inc.
+Wellpoint refers to both Wellpoint Texas, Inc. and Wellpoint Insurance Company.
+Wellpoint members in the Medicaid Rural Service Area (RSA) and the STAR Kids program are served by Wellpoint Insurance Company.
+All other Wellpoint members in Texas are served by Wellpoint Texas, Inc.

-Amerigroup Texas, Inc., doing business as Amerigroup is a licensed health maintenance organization (HMO).
-Amerigroup Insurance Company is a licensed indemnity plan.
-As a leader in managed health care services for the public sector, the Amerigroup health plans provide health care coverage exclusively to low-income families, children, pregnant women, elderly and disabled persons.
-Amerigroup also offers Medicare Advantage Plans, including Medicare Special Needs Plans, and participates in the Medicare-Medicaid Dual Demonstration Program (MMP).
-Amerigroup administers the following programs in Texas:
+Wellpoint Texas, Inc., doing business as Wellpoint is a licensed health maintenance organization (HMO).
+Wellpoint Insurance Company is a licensed indemnity plan.
+As a leader in managed health care services for the public sector, the Wellpoint health plans provide health care coverage exclusively to low-income families, children, pregnant women, elderly and disabled persons.
+Wellpoint also offers Medicare Advantage Plans, including Medicare Special Needs Plans, and participates in the Medicare-Medicaid Dual Demonstration Program (MMP).
+Wellpoint administers the following programs in Texas:

 Program Program objectives STAR The STAR program is a Medicaid managed care program for children, pregnant women and low-income families providing clients with acute care medical assistance.
 The objectives of the program are to: Improve access to care for clients enrolled in the program.
 Increase quality and continuity of care for clients.
 Decrease inappropriate use of the health care delivery system, such as using emergency rooms (ERs) for nonemergencies.
 Achieve cost effectiveness and efficiency for the state.
 Promote provider and client satisfaction.
 STAR+PLUS The STAR+PLUS program is a Medicaid managed care program providing integrated acute and long-term services and supports in a Medicaid managed care environment for elderly and disabled adults (mainly Supplemental Security Income [SSI]-eligible Medicaid clients).
 The STAR+PLUS program also covers individuals with intellectual disabilities or related conditions who do not qualify for Medicare and who receive services through the ICF-IID program or an IDD Waiver program (acute care and behavioral health services only - long-term services and supports are provided by the Texas Health and Human Services Commission [HHSC]).
-In addition to the objectives of the STAR program, the STAR+PLUS program aims to: Integrate acute and long-term services and supports.
-Coordinate Medicare services for clients who are dual-eligible.
+In addition to the objectives of the STAR program, the STAR+PLUS program aims to: • Integrate acute and long-term services and supports. • Coordinate Medicare services for clients who are dual-eligible.
+STAR Kids STAR Kids is a Medicaid managed care program designed specifically for children and young adults with special needs.
+Most individuals 20 years old and younger who get Supplemental Security Income (SSI) Medicaid or Home- and Community-Based Waiver services will receive some or all of their Medicaid services through STAR Kids.
+Children and young adults enrolled in STAR Kids will receive comprehensive service coordination.